katekats/Multi-Domain-Active-Learning/README.md

 python autoencoder_gen_spec_embeddings.py --embedding-type SPECIFIC

 **Classification with AL**
 Then we will use the general and specific embeddings that where created previous as inputs of the classifier.
-The domain specific embeddings are augmented by multiplying them three times and then we select the general sentence embeddings from four most similar domains by using the Jensen-Shanon disrance. the function jensen_shannon_with_AL from jensen_shannon_augmentation_AL to calculate and return the general embeddings the four most similar domains.
+The domain specific embeddings are augmented by multiplying them three times and then we select the general sentence embeddings from four most similar domains by using the Jensen-Shanon distance. the function jensen_shannon_with_AL from jensen_shannon_augmentation_AL to calculate and return the general embeddings the four most similar domains.
 Then, We run the script:

 python al-module.py

-that uses the Active learning alforithm with Uncertainty Sampling and Isolation Forests with our proposed classifier to query the most informative instances.
+that uses the Active learning alforithm with Uncertainty Sampling and Elliptic Envelope with our proposed classifier to query the most informative instances.
 After trials we have concluded that by using only 38% of the initial labeled data we achieve highly-accurate results.
 Then we run the script:

 Test_Case.py